ehrenbentz/LASERcoder/README.md

 **Lightweight Application for Scoring Ethology Recordings and Tracking Animals Gooder**

 LaserTAG is a free, open-source desktop application for behavioral annotation of video recordings.
-It is designed for researchers and students in ethology, animal behavior, ecology, and related fields who need to score behaviors from video data quickly and reliably.
+It is designed for researchers and students in ethology, animal behavior, ecology, psychology, or related fields who need to score behaviors from video data quickly and reliably.

-LaserTAG runs natively on **Windows** and **macOS** with pre-built installers — no programming or configuration required.
+LaserTAG runs natively on **Windows** and **macOS** with pre-built installers or may be run from source.

 <!-- TODO: Add screenshot of main annotation window here -->
 <!-- ![LaserTAG Main Window](docs/images/screenshot.png) -->

 ## Key Features

-- **No save button** — Annotations are saved in real time using atomic write operations.
-Your data is protected even during crashes, power outages, or accidental closures.
+- **No save button**: Annotations are saved in real time using atomic write operations.
+Your data is protected even during accidental closures, power outages, crashes.
-- **Simple CSV output** — Annotation files are clean, properly formatted `.csv` files ready for direct import into R, Python, or any statistics software.
+- **Simple CSV output**: Annotation files are clean, properly formatted `.csv` files ready for direct import into R, Python, or any statistics software.
 No reformatting required.
-- **Point and state behaviors** — Annotate instantaneous events (point behaviors) and behaviors with duration (state behaviors) using the same intuitive interface.
+- **Point and state behaviors**: Annotate instantaneous events (point behaviors) and behaviors with duration (state behaviors) using the same intuitive interface.
-- **Mutually exclusive groups** — Define groups of state behaviors where starting one automatically ends the others, ensuring logically consistent annotations.
+- **Mutually exclusive groups**: Define groups of state behaviors where starting one automatically ends the others, ensuring logically consistent annotations.
-- **Keyboard shortcuts and on-screen buttons** — Code behaviors using hotkeys for speed, or floating buttons for mouse/touchscreen workflows.
+- **Keyboard shortcuts and on-screen buttons**: Code behaviors using hotkeys for speed, or floating buttons for mouse/touchscreen workflows.
-- **Annotation visualization** — Generate timeline visualizations of all annotated behaviors and export them as high-resolution images (JPG/PNG, 100–900 DPI).
+- **Annotation visualization**: Generate timeline visualizations of all annotated behaviors and export them as high-resolution images (JPG/PNG, 100–900 DPI).
-- **Summary statistics** — Generate per-video and per-experiment summary statistics and combined annotation files for batch analysis.
+- **Summary statistics**: Generate per-video and per-experiment summary statistics and combined annotation files for batch analysis.
-- **Resume coding sessions** — Stop and restart coding at any time without losing your place.
+- **Resume coding sessions**: Stop and restart coding at any time without losing your place.
-- **Set coding windows** — Define a start time and duration to standardize observation periods across videos without editing video files.
+- **Set coding windows**: Define a start time and duration to standardize observation periods across videos without editing video files.
-- **Cross-platform** — Native builds for Windows and macOS with platform-optimized video playback.
+- **Cross-platform**: Native builds for Windows and macOS with platform-optimized video playback.

 ## Installation